tooling/book-of-modern-frontend-tooling/README.md

 * `gulp generate:epub`: Generate a EPUB version of the book.

-[Download google fonts to your computer](http://googledevelopers.blogspot.com/2013/05/download-google-fonts-to-your-desktop.html) for offline work and faster rendering

 ### Output

 The output from the build phase will be available in the `dist` folder.